vman-tool/vman3-documentation/docs/User-Manual/PCVA.md

 ## All Assigned
 ![Dashboard image 1](./img/dashboard/allassigned.jpg)

-This Mini-tab displays all the records assigned to coders for review and coding.
+This Mini-tab displays all the records assigned to a specific coder for reviewing and coding.
 Preliminary information is shown in the chart, but for more details, users can click the View option at the end of each row, represented by the **Eye icon** in the **Action Column**.
 This will open a new tab displaying the complete details of the VA record.

 ![Dashboard image 1](varecordspcva.jpg)